moby/moby/man/docker-images.1.md

 The list will contain the image repository name, a tag for the image, and an image ID, when it was created and its virtual size.
 Columns: REPOSITORY, TAG, IMAGE ID, CREATED, and VIRTUAL SIZE.

+The `docker images` command takes an optional `[REPOSITORY[:TAG]]` argument that restricts the list to images that match the argument.
+If you specify `REPOSITORY`but no `TAG`, the `docker images` command lists all images in the given repository.

+    docker images java

+The `[REPOSITORY[:TAG]]` value must be an "exact match".
+This means that, for example, `docker images jav` does not match the image `java`.

+If both `REPOSITORY` and `TAG` are provided, only images matching that repository and tag are listed.
+To find all local images in the "java" repository with tag "8" you can use:

+    docker images java:8

 To get a verbose list of images which contains all the intermediate images used in builds use **-a**: